Here are some of the most Common Orchid Growing Mistakes that you can avoid to keep the plant thriving with full of flowers!

 15. Using Too Hot or Cold Water

-It is best to make sure that the water is at room temperature before you water the plant.
-Using too hot or cold water will shock the orchid and will also result in root damage.
+It is best to ensure that the water is at room temperature before you water the plant.
+Using too hot or cold water will shock the orchid plant and will also result in root damage.